Arghghgh I am going to pull my hair out if I see another post about pregnant women and the ‘magical’ dates!

-I thought it was the final straw when I heard a wonderful, pre-natal yoga teacher telling their mums to eat dates to ‘improve their birth’, but then I heard even a midwife was advising a mum to eat them to ‘improve birth’ too!
+I thought it was the final straw when I heard a wonderful, pre-natal yoga teacher telling their mums to eat dates to ‘improve their birth’, but then I heard from one of my pregnant mum clients that even a MIDWIFE was advising her to eat them to ‘improve birth’ too!

-I think this is a perfect example of how ONE SINGLE research paper can grow a trend that might not even be founded in much accurate evidence.
+I think this is a perfect example of how very limited and small research indications can grow a trend that might not even be founded in much at all!

 I mean eat some dates, yes, go ahead and let the placebo effect (or possible real effect? who knows) reduce your labour length – if you believe in the magic of the dates strongly enough, then dates WILL help your birth!

-I just want people to stop and reflect that true, full, informed decision making needs to be based on more that one paper.
+I just want people to stop and reflect that true, fully, informed decision making, needs to be based on well rounded considerations and logical thinking, as well as evidence (hopefully strong) and well meaning advice.

 Don’t eat dates blindly, don’t take ANY kind of advice blindly.
 Even if it’s from a doctor or a midwife.